 More recently, however, salt has gone from something treasured to something feared.
-Health authorities have been encouraging us for more than two decades to cut back on this once-prized substance, especially for lowering blood pressure and decreasing heart disease risk.
+Health authorities have been encouraging us for decades to cut back on this once-prized substance, especially for lowering blood pressure and decreasing heart disease risk.

 But are low-sodium diets necessary — or even safe — for everyone?
 Read on to learn more about salt and how much of it we should be eating, based on the best current evidence.

 This guide is written for adults eating a low-carb diet who are concerned about salt intake and health.